Tetbury: Hospital

 Tetbury Hospital is a privately run facility which funds itself from government funding and charitable donations.
 The hospital, which homes a Minor Injuries Unit, was rated as "needing improvement" by the Care Quality Commission in 2016.
 In 2005 it was announced that beds at the site would be cut.
 The nearest Accident and Emergency Department is in Cirencester.

 Education

 The town has two schools, St Mary's Primary School and Sir William Romney's School, a secondary school which specialises in creative arts.
-In 2006, Sir William Romney's announced that it would be closing its Sixth Form centre, meaning students wishing to sit A-Levels now travel to Cirencester, Stroud or Filton College in Bristol.
+In 2006, Sir William Romney's announced that it would be closing its Sixth Form centre.
 Westonbirt School is an independent school for girls aged 11 to 18.

 Some Tetbury children travel further afield, with students at the two grammar schools, Marling School for boys and Stroud High School for girls, both in Stroud, and some at the comprehensive Deer Park School in Cirencester.

 Transport

 Stagecoach West operates bus services to Bath, Cirencester, Gloucester and Stroud.